guilhermehas/guilhermehas.github.io/agda-posts/add-small-step-reduction.lagda.md

 ## Progress

-I will define progress in the same way that I defined previouly.
+I will define progress in the same way that I defined previously.
 It will be used to prove that an expression is already a value or there is a step to reduce.